-However, despite government dedication, there are still some unsolved problems.
-One of these is the limited availability of quality healthcare centres in remote areas.
-In order to deal with the issue, a tool called “tele-primary care” has been designed.
-This allows doctors in remote areas to discuss problem cases through tele-consultations with specialists and doctors in other hospitals.
-In general, though, public hospitals in Malaysia are outstanding and are stocked with the latest in medical equipment.
+Despite government dedication, the system still experiences some problems.
+One being the limited availability of quality healthcare centres in remote areas.
+In order to deal with the issue, a tool called ‘teleprimary care’ has been designed.
+This allows doctors in remote areas to discuss problem cases via telephone consultations with specialists and doctors in other hospitals.
+In general, though, public hospitals in Malaysia, especially those in big cities, are outstanding and stocked with the latest in medical equipment.